liatdavid2/kafka-spark-streaming-pipeline/README.md

 # Real-Time Intrusion Detection Pipeline (Kafka, Spark, MLflow + Model Registry, Auto-Retraining)

+A production-grade ML system that:

+- Detects cyber attacks in real time from streaming network traffic
+- Automatically retrains on new data
+- Monitors model performance and data drift
+- Performs automatic rollback when degradation is detected

+This project simulates how modern security systems maintain reliability in dynamic environments.

+## Key Highlights

+- Real-time ingestion of network events with Kafka
+- Distributed processing with Spark Structured Streaming
+- Time-partitioned Parquet storage for scalable retraining
+- Time-based evaluation to reduce data leakage
+- Threshold optimization with a high-recall cybersecurity focus
+- Automatic retraining when new partitions arrive
+- MLflow tracking and Model Registry promotion flow
+- Monitoring, drift detection, and auto-rollback
+- Real-time inference with FastAPI

 ## Demo - MLflow Retraining & Production Promotion Demo

 ▶ Watch the video (click the image below)